dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 ---
-title: "Disnormalization: The 21st Century Tower of Babel"
+title: "Disnormalization: The Postmodern Tower of Babel"
 categories: "blog"
 tags: "philosophy sociology linguistics semiotics"
 headline: "What is meaning in linguistics and semiotics?"